Cyclic polynomials in Dirichlet-type Spaces of the unit bidisk: A proof of Theorem

-\begin{remark} Note that if $p$ has no zeros in the bidisk and only finitely many zeros on $\mathbb T^2$, then its cyclicity in $\mathcal D_{\alpha}$, $\alpha \le 1$, also follows from Theorem \ref{Ben-cyc} by a direct comparison of norms.
-However, this result excludes the cyclicity of a polynomial having infinitely many zeros on $\mathbb T^2$ as in the case of $1-z_1z_2.$ \end{remark}
+\begin{remark} \begin{enumerate}[leftmargin=0.6cm] \item The case $\alpha > 2$, has been solved in \cite[Theorem 31(c)]{Z25} by proving that $\mathcal D_\alpha$ is an algebra.
+We have provided an alternative proof. \item Note that if $p$ has no zeros in the bidisk and only finitely many zeros on $\mathbb{T}^2$, then its cyclicity in $\mathcal{D}_{\alpha}$ for $\alpha \le 1$ also follows from Theorem~\ref{Ben-cyc} by a direct comparison of norms, {similarly to Case~1 in the proof of Theorem~\ref{main} above}.
+However, this result excludes the cyclicity of a polynomial having infinitely many zeros on $\mathbb T^2$ as in the case of $1-z_1z_2.$ \end{enumerate} \end{remark}